picocms/Pico/_themes/clean_blog.md

 info:
   Ported By: "[BesrourMS](https://github.com/BesrourMS)"
-  Original By: "[Start Bootstrap](http://startbootstrap.com/template-overviews/clean-blog/)" Last Updated: 6/13/16
+  Original By: "[Start Bootstrap](http://startbootstrap.com/template-overviews/clean-blog/)" Last Updated: 2016-06-13
 ---

-Clean Blog theme from FreeHTML5.co, ported to Pico.
+Clean Blog theme from Start Bootstrap, ported to Pico.

 Clean blog is a carefully styled Bootstrap blog theme that is perfect for personal or company blogs.
 This theme features four HTML pages including a blog index, an about page, a sample post, and a contact page.